neerajjain123/OCAJPDOC/amazon/qes.md

 What I propsed to use the pay feature instaed of collect, after reacharge amount is selected and customer decided to make payment than lets open the send  money page with amount VPA pre popuulated.
 This made customer journey really smooth.
 No switching back and fourth and you complete the payment.

-## Question 10 (ownership)
+## Question 12 (ownership)

 - **Tell me about an initiative you undertook because you saw that it could benefit the whole company or your customers, but wasn’t within any group’s individual responsibility so nothing was being done.**

 **Answer**
 While In alpeo and working with the sales team, I realized that most of prospect were tier 2 and tier 3 with small capex to start the bussines.
 These customer can not sfford bare metal deployemnt and onsite engineer cost.
 So I took it on myself to build and deploy soution on AWS and integrate with On primes componenet.
 This helped rcomplany two ways. first we were able to save the server cost and second we decued to onsite engineer cost significanly.
 The best outcome to we were able to traget customer with smaller capex which was not the scenerio earlier.

-## Question 11 (ownership)
+## Question 13 (ownership)

 -	**How do you ensure your team stays connected to the company vision and the bigger picture?
 Give an example of when you felt a team or individual goal was in conflict with the company vision.
 What did you do?**

 **Answer**

-TBD
+1. Reinforce the company vision by tying it to team and individual goals.
+2. Promote the company vision by always making sure it’s visible.
+3. Share success stories that realize the company vision.

+So last year my manager called and he said that we have 2 million reacharge everyday and comapny focus is avoid .5% percent of churnrate.
+Company is looking for the avoding chruning payemnt by setting up recurring payment option using autotop. resposibilites on me was to deliver recurring payment option as part UPI/wallet.

+We can achieve recurring payment using UPI/DSB/Wallet option.
+This where I alinged team delivers to the company vision to by setting up the goals to deliver features as a part of solution.

-## Question 12 (Invent and simplify)
+## Question 14 (Invent and simplify)

 - **How do you draw new thinking and innovation out of your team?
 Give an example of how your approach led to a specific innovation.**

+1. ecncourage team to attched comunnities disscussion within organization.
+2. Ask team to particiapate in the techtalk across the globes.
+3. Allow team to make mistakes and learn.
+Focus on the constructive critisiam.
+4. Find time to brainstorm with the team and have a healty disscussion for new ideas.
+5. Reward the new ideas even a apprceation mail is good enough for encouragement.

+## Question 15 (Invent and simplify)
 - **Tell me about a time when you have enabled your team/ a team member to implement a significant change or improvement.**

 **Answer**

 When we fully migrated from molethic to microservices, my operation team had a challenge to track a complete end to end session request.
 Like eralier thay had to traverse the multiple log files to get the user session logs.
 This was causing  a significant delay in the debigging.
 To overcome this issue Team gave them an automate script to find session logs.
 But that was not somethign I was not very keen and tring for the better solution.
 So I did my research and deplyed Kafka/Elastic/Kibana stack for log analysis.
 After which we invent and designed lot of other metrics for monitoring.

-**Another Answer**

-This is the inceident when my product team came to me where thay want to use MyJio UPI payment option while performing the recharge option.
-Issue was that if you on the recharge page and send a collect request to jio id id exist. we could do it but the problem was if customer move from rechrage to UPI page than there was no return path.

-What I propsed to use the pay feature instaed of collect, after reacharge amount is selected and customer decided to make payment than lets open the send  money page with amount VPA pre popuulated.
-This made customer journey really smooth.
-No switching back and fourth and you complete the payment.
+Monlethic to Microservice:
+1. To simplify the architecture so that code can be moduleraized and interface are well defined.
+2. Moving from Spring MVC to boot gave us the oppoutunity reduced rather simplify the code.
+3. Moved from Bare metal  to Kubernetis for auto deployemnt.
+4. Started using Junit and karate for unit and funcational testing.
+5. Started Elastic/Kibana stack to trace the consolidated logs.

+## Question 16 (Invent and simplify)
+-	**Tell me about an out-of-the-box idea you had or decision you made that had a big impact on your business.**

+Creating the BOM  for the softare sales was something I did while working with sales team. it was designed to get the idea about the initial ball park figure of project.
+It was an excel template where sled team need to fill following.

+Selelct the list of billing component (PCRF, AAA, OCS, DHCP) Number of susbcriber for licenense
+Interface require for PCRf: Gx, Gy, Sh, Rx, Radius
+DPI
+PCEF
+any GUI is require:
+Number Of usecases:

-## Question 13 (Are right Alot)
+## Question 17 (Are right Alot)

 - **Tell me about your failure/mistake/ error in judgement.**

 **Answer**

 Three years back when I joined Jio, I have asssigned a very critical feature which need to go in production.
 In Jio we have three envoirment , SIT/Pre prod and Prod. as SDM, it was my resposility to get the QA signoff and create a realea request for SIT/PP which I did.
 Now when I raised the Prod Rlease request, I have asked to provide the security signoff as well.
 As a first timer I was not aware about the infosec signoff is alos needed.
-Due this mistake We have a week but I learned my lesson and did not repeated the same mistake.
+Due this mistake we have a week but I learned my lesson and did not repeated the same mistake.

+**Another Answer**
+While working with MTN cameroon wimax solution I was reposnsible to write SOW and get the customer signoff before sending to the project team.
+Since this was my first project I created the SOW and and send it to customer review.
+After first review I have forward the SOW to the project team.
+I made a mistake to get the final signoff before sending it to the project manager.
+Later when team went to the UAT, cutomer were requesting the feature for location based charging.
+Out of the feature for location was not enough execute the UAT and needed a quite good development.
+Customer said that they never signed off the SOW and insited on the feature from day one.

+My mistake cost me almost 3 weeks of extra work for the team and I almost lost my job.
+But I learned my lession and only only I started taking isgnoff from the SOW but UAT testcases need to be agreed and signed off before project handover to the prokject manager.

+## Question 18 (Are right Alot)

+- **Tell me about a decision for which data and analysis weren’t sufficient to provide the right course and you had to rely on your judgment and instincts.
+Give me two to three examples.
+They don’t have to be big strategic decisions – could be big or small.**

+**Answer**

+During the JioMart intgration, i had given the oppoutunity to build the infrastruture for myjio.
+I had option to build the complete infra on barmetal or go for the complete cloud solution.
+Not sure what percent of myjio user will opt for the jiomart, I had to take a call without any confirmed numbers so I decied to build complete infra on the cloud considering it would be easier to scale if there is any issue in future.

-## Question 14 (Are right Alot)
+## Question 19 (Are right Alot)

 - **Tell me a time when you disagree with the boss**

 **Answer**

-When we aere doing the designing for Jiomart with myjio and I want to leverage exiting authentication using Oauth token but My boss has different approach where he was suggesting to have a encrypted JWT token stored in device which can be used for authentication. ofcource his approach was to save few http calls but compromising the security.
+When we are doing the designing for Jiomart with myjio and I want to leverage exiting authentication using Oauth token but My boss has different approach where he was suggesting to have a encrypted JWT token stored in device which can be used for authentication. ofcource his approach was to save few http calls but compromising the security.
 We had a meeting and he recejcted the idea of using OAuth.
 So I decided not to interupt him in meeting and decided to write one email stating what is risk if deceided to have JMT token.
 I explained the JWT must only use to encrypt transit data but should be subsititued for authentication.
 How the token can be used for identify theft.

 Another factor which we need to consider about rotation of secret keys being shared with all other systems.
 If any of the backend key is compromised than there is no quick way to recover.
 In such scenario new keys need to be generated and given to the backend team and whole process require source code level changes to accommodate new keys.

 I also provide the approcal I was suggesting with the detailed call flow.
 And he agrred with what I was saying.

-## Question 15 (Are right Alot)
+## Question 20 (Are right Alot)

 -	**Tell me about a business model decision or key technology decision or other important strategic decision you had to make for which there was not enough data or benchmarks.
 In the absence of all the data, what guided your choice and how did you make the call? (follow up with the alternatives considered and how/why they were ruled out in favor of the path taken, what was the risk mitigation strategy?
 Outcome?
 Ask for another example and potentially a third until you are sure this is a pattern and not a one off).**